 The same factors that influence game bird hunting are also applied to other game animals with regulated hunting seasons, such as deer, elk, beaver, wild boars, foxes, squirrels, and rabbits.

 Birding and Hunting: Friends or Foes?

 At first thought, it may seem as though hunting and birding are incompatible.
 In reality, however, many birders are excellent hunters and many hunters are strong conservation advocates.
 After all, hunters cannot hunt if there isn't a healthy, thriving bird population.
 Where controversy erupts is when hunting regulations only take into account one region without studying the larger potential impact of hunting a particular bird species.
-For example, a bird species that is abundant and suitable to be hunted in one state may be threatened or endangered with a falling population in another.
-Few states or countries coordinate hunting regulations, and hunting in one state may inadvertently deplete the birds that would migrate to another.
+For example, a bird species that is abundant and suitable to be hunted in one state may be threatened or endangered with a falling population in another nearby state.
+Few states or countries coordinate hunting regulations, and hunting in one state may inadvertently deplete the birds that would migrate to another region.

 Another common controversy is based on hunting methods, specifically concerning the ammunition used.
 Lead-based ammunition can be very damaging to the environment and birds that inadvertently consume leftover shot pellets are subject to prolonged toxic poisoning.
-Hunters can switch to different types of ammunition, however, that are less toxic and still suitable for sport hunting without endangering unintended targets.
+Hunters can switch to different types of ammunition, however, that are less toxic and still suitable for sport hunting without endangering unintended targets or causing environmental harm.